kubevirt/containerized-data-importer/doc/preallocation.md

 ## Introduction

-In order to improve write performance, QEMU provides the ability to preallocate QCOW2 files, used as backing for DataVolumes.
+In order to improve write performance, QEMU provides the ability to preallocate image files, used as backing for DataVolumes.

 There are several methods for preallocation.
 CDI uses the best one available, depending on the